Pedestrian Dangers While Passing Construction Sites

 Construction activity and traffic often causes the adjoining sidewalk to crumble, shift or crack, become misleveled, and depressions to appear.
 When this occurs, you may trip or slip as you make your way over it.
 Chemicals, fuels, or lubricants that are used during construction may spill onto the sidewalk or roadway causing them to become slick and slippery.

 Whenever there is a construction site with work being done there will always be trucks and other construction vehicles entering and exiting the site to make deliveries and remove debris.
-Driveways are often created at these construction sites for these vehicles that then drive over the public sidewalk.
-These driveways are often just created to be temporary and often become tripping and slipping hazards.
+Temporary driveways are often created at these construction sites for these vehicles that then drive over the public sidewalk and often become tripping and slipping hazards.

-Debris from the construction activity, as well various material deliveries, may also cause debris and litter to be on the adjoining sidewalk and becoming a danger to the passing pedestrian.
+Debris from the construction activity, as well various material deliveries, may also cause debris and litter to be on the adjoining sidewalk and become a danger to the passing pedestrian.

 Trucks and other construction vehicles: